GSA/digitalgov.gov/content/posts/2019/12/2019-12-11-an-introduction-accessibility.md

 slug: an-introduction-accessibility
 date: 2019-12-11 09:11:00 -0500
 title: 'An Introduction to Accessibility'
-summary: 'Reframing our approach to encouraging others to build with accessibility&#46;'
+summary: 'This week, we're taking at look at how to reframe our approach to encouraging others to build with accessibility&#46;'
 authors:
   - jeremyzilar
 categories: